Odette Chalaby

 Practice Summary

 Odette specialises in planning, infrastructure, environmental and public law.
-She is ranked by Planning Magazine as the sixth top-rated junior planning barrister under 35 in the country.
+She is ranked as a “Rising Star” by Legal 500 and as a top-rated junior by Planning Magazine.

 Odette represents developers, public authorities and interested parties at all stages of the planning process, including in the Courts, section 78 appeals, and DCOs.
-Her experience includes promoting energy developments, large housing schemes and quarries.
+Her experience includes large housing schemes, energy developments, rail, airports and minerals.

-• Hatfield Aerodrome: acting for the developer in a multi-week inquiry relating to a proposed sand and gravel quarry in the Green Belt
+• Acting for the developer at a called-in inquiry in respect of a large sand and gravel quarry in the Green Belt in Hatfield

 She has recently been part of international teams of Counsel:

-• assisting a group of NGOs in ongoing proceedings before the CJEU challenging changes to the EU Taxonomy in respect of investments in shipping and aviation
+• assisting in ongoing proceedings before the CJEU challenging changes to the EU Taxonomy in respect of investments in shipping and aviation;

-• drafting submissions on behalf of the Global Strategic Litigation Council to the Inter-American Court of Human Rights on States’ climate and human rights obligations
+• and drafting submissions on behalf of the Global Strategic Litigation Council to the Inter-American Court of Human Rights on States’ climate and human rights obligations.

-Odette has broad public law experience, acting for claimants, defendants and interested parties.
+Odette has broad public law experience.
 She is currently a member of the Attorney General’s “Junior Junior” Panel Scheme.
 In terms of pro bono work, she was part of the Counsel team that represented the Appellant in the Privy Council in Moss v The King [2023] UKPC 28, a case relating to conspiracy to murder in the Bahamas.

 Planning

-Odette represents developers, public authorities and interested parties at all stages of the planning process, including in the High Court, s.78 appeals, and DCOs.
-She has been recognised by Planning Magazine as one of the sixth top-rated junior planning barristers under 35 in the country and has appeared already in more than 35 planning inquiries or hearings.
+Odette represents developers, public authorities and interested parties at all stages of the planning process, including in the High Court, section 78 appeals, and DCOs.
+She is ranked as a “Rising Star” by Legal 500 and as a top-rated junior by Planning Magazine, and she has appeared in more than 35 planning inquiries and hearings.

 Environment